Dental Core Training (DCT) usually follows on from the 1st year of Dental Foundation Training (DFT).

 What can DCT lead to?

-Following DCT, some dentists go on to enjoy mixed part-time work in practice and in hospitals as Trust Dentists.
+Following DCT, you may go on to enjoy mixed part-time work in practice and in hospitals as Trust Dentists.